 Most Greek people have a good understanding of English, especially in major cities and islands that attract tourists.
 That said, having a basic grasp of Greek goes a long way.

 Having a handful of phrases up your sleeve like “kalispera” (good evening!), “kalimera”, (good morning), etc is useful in the first instance.
 If you live in a remote area, you will find it limiting and isolating if you cannot communicate with those around you.

 If you plan on living here in the long term, you should really make some effort to learn the language.
 You can find a lot of schools offering courses in the bigger cities.
 You can also hire tutors for one-on-one learning.

 Yes, You Can Drink the Water

 You can drink the water in Greece.
 That said, it’s a personal preference.
-I know a lot of people that prefer to drink bottled water.
-I haven’t gotten sick yet in three years of living in Athens! *touches wood*
+A lot of people prefer to drink bottled or filtered water.
+However, you will not get sick if you drink from the tap.

 Understand How Greek Bathrooms Work